Initial concepts unveiled for Yvonne Richardson Community Center expansion in Fayetteville

 FAYETTEVILLE -- The designers behind a planned expansion of the Yvonne Richardson Community Center want the space to look more inviting and build upon the programs already serving a variety of ages.

-Initial concepts were unveiled during a public input meeting held online Wednesday.
-The city is hosting two more public input sessions Tuesday and Saturday at the center.
+Initial concepts were unveiled during a public input meeting held online last week.
+The city will hold another public input session Saturday at the center.

 Voters approved a parks bond issue in 2019 that included $1 million to put toward an expansion at the 10,000-square-foot center on Rock Street.
 Built in 1996, the center features an indoor basketball court, computer lab and conference room, an outdoor playground and a garden.